lrbell17/Student-JPA-Security-Application/README.md

 **Execution:**
  * run as Java application
  * connect to localhost:8080 in browser
  * login as admin, add some students, try out the other features
+     - if you look in the MySQL database or on the "findall" page, you will see that the passwords have been encoded!
- * logout and log back in as one of the users you created --> you will find that some features/information is now blocked!
+ * logout and log back in as one of the users you created
+    - you will find that some features/information is now blocked!